 A client having business in a construction industry came to us with a request to modernize their multi-page project management application with full collaboration capability but complicated backend and legacy frontend.
 The application was supposed to manage activities related to construction projects from the initial idea to completion.
 Project partners (customers, stakeholders, contractors, subcontractors, etc.) should be able to access the toolset it provides and ensure the right person has the correct information at the right time.
-The application has been developed to be data-driven, so the content can be generated properly, turning on and off the functionality for different users.
+The application has been developed to be data-driven, so the content could be generated properly by turning on and off the functionality for different users.
 The system’s specialty had the following:

 The application has been on the market for more than 20 years, containing several integrated services and tricky dependence and computing logic.
 During this period, multiple functionalities have been added in an attempt to update the system and meet users’ needs based on the feedback they left.
-It was often done by different software development companies.
-As a result, the application received an impressive set of features.
+It was often done by different software development companies, so the system did receive an impressive set of features.
 However, all developers used their unique approaches resulting in a lack of unified UI/UX design across different system parts.
-The app didn’t follow the UX trends considered a must-have nowadays.
+As a result, the app didn’t follow the UX trends considered a must-have nowadays.

-The lack of documented specifications, which is a usual thing for legacy software, was the first challenge to overcome.
-The business analyst could only rely on the user guide to prepare a Scope of Work.
+The lack of documentation, which is a usual thing for legacy software developed by multiple teams, was the first challenge to overcome.
+Our business analyst could only rely on the user guide to prepare a Scope of Work.
 However, in close cooperation with the client, we fully understood all the specifics of the system.
 And SOW allowed our team to identify all possible app modernization options and consider all the customer requirements.

-To enable advanced reporting, our developers used the Webix Report Manager widget.
+Thus, to enable advanced reporting, our developers used the Webix Report Manager widget.
 Before the app modernization, reports were available only in the form of tables and can be configured only by administrator.
 We allowed all users to create and configure reports of any complexity as they want by implementing manager rights as default for all users.
 As a result, they now have a possibility to set various data sources and combine them, create and save filter queries, group, filter, and sort data by different criteria, etc. They are also able to visualize reporting data as configurable tables, diagrams, or heatmaps, and reports could be exported into various formats, including CSV, Excel, and PDF.
-Among other advantages provided by Report Manager, we can mention:
+Among other advantages that the Report Manager gave to our client, we can mention:

-To help admins efficiently manage user roles, developers used the Webix User Manager widget.
-With its help, the administrator is now able to quickly add new users with specific access rights and permissions or adjusting them for existing users.
+To help admins efficiently manage user roles, our developers used the Webix User Manager widget.
+With its help, the administrator is now able to quickly add new users with specific access rights and permissions or adjust rights for existing users.
 Provided functionality also includes:

 XB Software team has implemented a more user-friendly application interface and enhanced user experience.
 The new UI/UX design guarantees that users won’t get lost in many similarly-looking tables, forms, and controls.
 Webix allowed us to implement a more flexible configuration of data tables without sacrificing application performance.
 Replacing several separate modules with complex Webix widgets helped to follow a more straightforward development approach.
 It resulted in accelerated development time and reduced costs.
 It will also help simplify the application customization in the future.